 TL;DR

-Whether you're building a new website and online presence for your law firm or revamping an older website that desperately needs an update, you should be thinking about various ways you'll bring traffic to your website.
-Doing so will help you attract potential clients to your law firm.
+Whether you're building a new website and online presence for your law firm or revamping an older one, you should be thinking about ways to bring traffic to your website and attract potential clients.
+A critical tool for this is the buyer persona.

 In other words, focusing on the idea of the "buyer persona" for your law firm can provide you with a better understanding of who might be landing on your website or reading your blogs and, ultimately, how you can get those people to take the next step in contacting your law firm for possible representation.